 Learn How to Tame Your Goats

 It is vital that the goats get used to your touch, smell, and to the sound of your voice at as young an age as possible.
-When a goat becomes injured, sick, is kidding, or escaped its designated space, the animal needs to run towards the sound of your voice or sight of you, and not in the opposite direction.
+When a goat becomes injured, sick, is kidding, or escaped its designated space, the animal needs to run toward the sound of your voice or sight of you, and not in the opposite direction.

-I do not buy into the need to bottle feed kids in order to tame them.
+I do not buy into the need to bottle-feed kids in order to tame them.
 I have always allowed every kid born on our homestead to nurse from its mother until she decided the little one needed to find all of its own food.

 Due to their docile nature, intelligence, and size goats are often the animal young 4-H members first exhibit at the county fair.
-Even young children on the homestead can be tasked with helping to tend to their feeding, watering, and turn out needs if the animals are tamed after joining your barnyard.
+Even young children on the homestead can be tasked with helping to tend to their feeding, watering, and turnout needs if the animals are tamed after joining your barnyard.

-From just a few minutes after they are welcomed into this world, the kids are hearing and seeing the keepers in the nursing stall.
+Just a few minutes after they are welcomed into this world, the kids are hearing and seeing the keepers in the nursing stall.
 I pick the kids up shortly after they are born – always cradling their legs and then allowing them to rest on my body to prevent them from panicking because nothing solid is beneath their hooves.

 The kids will make a lot of noise and squirm while you talk to them, look them over, and give them a few affectionate pets, but after a few days, this behavior will ebb and eventually cease – in nearly all cases.

 By the time the kid is released from the nursing stall, it knows the humans it has met are a source of comfort, food, water, and shelter.